 Many people do not realize they could be suffering from several nutritional deficiencies.
 The symptoms can be so subtle you tune them out, yet you feel like something is off.
 Experts say on average one out of ten people has at least one nutritional deficiency.
 The most common nutritional deficiencies are fat-soluble vitamins like A, D, and E and they’re on the rise because many do not eat a balanced diet.
 How do you know?
 What are the signs and solutions?

 Vitamin A Deficiency

 Magnesium is by far one of the most important in the body.
 Without it, we will experience health problems.
 I wrote a whole article on this health concern.
 Check it out here.
-Symptoms include high blood pressure, heartburn, acid reflux, muscles twitches and cramping and headaches.
-Sadly, our the foods we eat are depleted and we do not get enough nutritional value.
+Symptoms include high blood pressure, heartburn, acid reflux, muscle twitches, and cramping and headaches.
+Sadly, the foods we eat are depleted and we do not get enough nutritional value.
 Many physicians will suggest a supplement and there are many brands on the market.
-Foods rich in magnesium include spinach, pumpkin seeds, chard, almonds, black beans, avocados, figs, bananas and even dark chocolate.
+Foods rich in magnesium include spinach, pumpkin seeds, chard, almonds, black beans, avocados, figs, bananas, and even dark chocolate.

 Disclaimer: This article is not offering any medical advice.
 If you have any health issues, seek advice from your medical providers.